Security-Auditing-Complex-of-Innovation/master/public.md

 #### Shellshock

-####¤ General overview of shellshock and its availability within the LDIL
+#### General overview of shellshock and its availability within the LDIL

-shellshock, also known as bashdoor is a security vulnerability found in the bourne again shell (bash) -type of shell.
+shellshock, also known as bashdoor, is a security vulnerability found in the bourne again shell (bash) type of shell.
 Shellshock was seen first time in september 2014, yet this vulnerability appears to be present in LDIL environment, likely due to software upgrades being unavailable, since shellshock is relatively trivial to patch simply by upgrading the bash shell to newer, less vulnerable version.

 During our scanning shellshock vulnerability was detected in the following addresses: